Prescription Drugs Addiction Causes & Symptoms

 Signs and symptoms of prescription drug abuse depend on the specific drug.
 The most commonly abused prescription drugs are:

-• Anti-anxiety medications and sedatives – Are used to relieve anxiety and or help with sleep, but their use can result in dependency and a substance use disorder.
-Like alprazolam (Xanax) and diazepam (Valium), and hypnotics, such as zolpidem (Ambien), used to treat anxiety and sleep disorders.
+- Anti-anxiety medications and sedatives help reduce anxiety and improve sleep.
+However, using them can lead to dependency and substance use disorder.
+Like alprazolam (Xanax) and diazepam (Valium), hypnotics, such as zolpidem (Ambien), are used to treat anxiety and sleep disorders.

-• Stimulants – A drug that excites any bodily function, but more specifically those that stimulate the brain and central nervous system.
-Stimuli induce alertness, elevated mood, wakefulness, increased speech, and motor activity, and decrease appetite such as methylphenidate (Ritalin, Concerta, others), dextroamphetamine and amphetamine (Adderall XR, Mydayis), and dextroamphetamine (Dexedrine), used to treat attention-deficit hyperactivity disorder (ADHD) and certain sleep disorders.
+- Stimulants are drugs that excite the body.
+They mainly affect the brain and central nervous system.
+Stimuli induce alertness, elevated mood, wakefulness, increased speech, and motor activity, and decrease appetite, such as methylphenidate (Ritalin, Concerta, others), dextroamphetamine and amphetamine (Adderall XR, Mydayis), and dextroamphetamine (Dexedrine), used to treat attention-deficit hyperactivity disorder (ADHD) and certain sleep disorders.

-Difference Between Stimulatant Vs. Opioid Prescription Drug Abuse
+Difference Between Stimulant vs. Opioid Prescription Drug Abuse

 Opioids